The Best & Cheapest Tax Software for 2023: Top Tax Prep Comparison Review

 5. Cash App Taxes (formerly “Credit Karma Tax”, now owned by Square/Cash App)

-Each have at least 1 “free” or “basic” version that offers free filing for both federal and state returns with 1 exception – TaxAct charges $39.95 per state filing for their “free” federal version.
-The scope of these free tax prep offerings can be limited, however, as it usually only covers a simple tax returns only (basic 1040 filing, with W-2 income and a handful of added forms) and often not all taxpayers are eligible.
-H&R Block, TurboTax, TaxSlayer, and TaxAct also allow you to start with a more basic version and upgrade later to a more robust version that covers everything you need, without having to re-enter all of your information.
-Look at the product descriptions to take your best guess on where to start and go from there.
+Each have at least 1 “free” or “basic” version that offers free filing for both federal and state returns with 1 exception – TaxAct charges $39.99 per state filing for their “free” federal version.
+The scope of these free tax prep versions can be limited, however, as they usually only cover simple tax returns only (W-2 income, simple 1040 and limited credits only) and not all taxpayers will qualify (~37% of taxpayers qualify for TurboTax Free, according to TurboTax, for example).

 I really don’t recommend jumping at something just because it is “free”, on the surface.
 Make sure you do your homework to find the best fit.
 Here’s just a sampling of what the “free” versions of tax software often do not cover: